 - In 2009, Starbucks launched VIA Instant, a 100% natural roasted Arabica coffee in instant form.

-- In 2011, Starbucks opened its first Community Stores in Crenshaw, Los Angeles, and Harlem, New York, neighborhoods.
+- In 2011, Starbucks opened its first Community Stores in neighborhoods in Crenshaw, Los Angeles, and Harlem, New York.

 - In 2013, Starbucks opened military family stores near military bases in Washington and Texas.